BGuerrero825/Cyber-Notes/Windows/WinDbg.md

 `dq ...` : (8 bytes) | `dc ...` : print with ascii
 add `L` and number to only print X amount of bytes
-`dd poi(REGISTER)` : get data from register pointer address
+`dd poi(REGISTER)` : get data from register pointer address `da ...` : display ASCII, 48 characters per line, stops at null byte or end of range

 ### Dump Structures from Memory
 structures can be hard to decipher once compiled to binary